Introduction

 Generally, a LO will often take the form: Actor/student + Bloom’s taxonomy verb + topic/content/related activity/assignment.

-Also, it is advisable to exercise these verbs and phrases from all LOs: learn, know, understand, appreciate, be aware of, and be familiar with.
 I’ll admit, these are often the terms we instructors think with when we causally reflect on our classes.
 But these actions cannot be measured in an activity, assignment, or exam.

 [2] There are clear disciplinary differences here.
 From my many consultations with instructors and teaching assistants from across disciplines, skills are more at the forefront of STEM (think: how can I apply this formula to this problem).
 Unfortunately, folks in the humanities (students and instructors) too-often think memorization of content is the apex of learning.